 Treatment and prognosis

-For incidentally discovered lesions, the natural history of SAM is poorly understood, but most authorities recommend treating aneurysms which have not bled, especially if more than 10 mm in size 8-10.
+For incidentally discovered lesions, the natural history of segmental arterial mediolysis is poorly understood, but most authorities recommend treating aneurysms which have not bled, especially if more than 10 mm in size 8-10.

-Significant abdominal haemorrhage often requires urgent treatment.
-Coil embolisation is most frequently advocated, and this is usually straightforward where the affected artery can be sacrificed without causing significant distal ischaemia.
+Significant abdominal hemorrhage often requires urgent treatment.
+Coil embolization is most frequently advocated, and this is usually straightforward where the affected artery can be sacrificed without causing significant distal ischemia.
 As usual in the visceral arteries complete exclusion often requires vessels to be occluded both proximal and distal to the bleeding site.
-Glue embolisation has been described 11.
+Glue embolization has been described 11.

-If embolisation is not available or contraindicated, surgical exploration, ligation, and resection of affected gut segments and viscera may be necessary.
+If embolization is not available or contraindicated, surgical exploration, ligation, and resection of affected gut segments and viscera may be necessary.

-Cases of SAM have been described in which the onset of arteriographic abnormalities is abrupt, and then enter a symptomatic stage, during which haemorrhage carries a significant mortality.
+Cases of segmental arterial mediolysis have been described in which the onset of arteriographic abnormalities is abrupt, and then enter a symptomatic stage, during which hemorrhage carries a significant mortality.
 After this the arteriopathy has been shown to resolve, to remain in status quo, to fluctuate, and to move from some segments to others.
 This unpredictable natural history leads most authors to recommend continued surveillance over several years, with prophylactic endovascular treatment for aneurysms which are enlarging 8,9.
 Generally the prognosis after the presenting episode appears to be good.